President of Singapore: History

-Sheares was succeeded by Devan Nair, who then resigned in 1985.
-Whilst the apparent reason for Nair's resignation was to seek recovery from his alcoholism, Nair disputes the account, claiming that he was forced out of office by then Prime Minister Goh Chok Tong.
-Nair was replaced by Wee Kim Wee, who served until 1993 and was the first president to exercise custodial powers pursuant to the constitutional amendments in 1991.
+Sheares was succeeded by Devan Nair, who was the Member of Parliament (MP) for Anson SMC from 1979 to 1981, prior to his presidency, who then resigned in 1985.
+Whilst the apparent reason for Nair's resignation was to seek recovery from his alcoholism, Nair disputes the account, claiming that he was forced out of office by former Prime Minister Goh Chok Tong.
+Nair was succeeded by Wee Kim Wee, who served as the Ambassador of South Korea and Japan from 1980 to 1984 prior to his presidency until 1993 and was the first president to exercise custodial powers pursuant to the constitutional amendments in 1991.

+Elected presidency

-In the early 1980s, the People's Action Party, who at the time occupied all the parliamentary seats in Singapore, suffered their first parliamentary loss in 15 years to the Worker's Party's J. B. Jeyaretnam.
-As such, then-Prime Minister Lee Kuan Yew became worried that there would one day be a "freak election result" where the PAP would no longer have control over the parliament and opposition parties would have unfettered access to the government's reserves.
-As such, in January 1991, a constitutional amendment was passed by parliament to redefine the role of the president.
+In the early 1980s, the ruling People's Action Party (PAP), which had held every parliamentary seat in Singapore since the 1960s, suffered its first electoral setback in almost two decades when J. B. Jeyaretnam of the Workers' Party (WP) won the 1981 Anson by-election.
+Following this loss, then-Prime Minister Lee Kuan Yew expressed concern about the possibility of a "freak election result" in which the PAP might lose its parliamentary majority, allowing opposition parties what he described as "unfettered access" to the nation's reserves.

-The amendment provided that the president would be elected by popular vote, subject to strict eligibility requirements.
-The president was also empowered by the amendment to veto the use of the country's past reserves and revoke or refuse appointments to certain high-ranking public offices.
-The president can also examine the Government's usage of the Internal Security Act and Maintenance of Religious Harmony Act, and concur with the director of the Corrupt Practices Investigation Bureau to investigate persons for corrupt practices, even if the Prime Minister refuses consent.
+As such, in January 1991, a constitutional amendment was passed by Parliament to redefine the role of the president.
+The amendment provided that the president would be elected by a popular vote, subject to strict eligibility requirements.
+The president was also empowered by the amendment to veto the use of the country's reserves and revoke or appoint public service appointments.
+The president can also examine the government's usage of the Internal Security Act and Maintenance of Religious Harmony Act, and concur with the director of the Corrupt Practices Investigation Bureau (CPIB) to investigate persons for corrupt practices, even if the prime minister refuses consent.

-The first elected president was Ong Teng Cheong, who served as Deputy Prime Minister prior to his presidency.
+The first elected president was Ong Teng Cheong, who served as Deputy Prime Minister from 1985 to 1993 prior to his presidency, won the 1993 presidential election.
 He served as president from 1993 to 1999.
-Officially, the Singapore government regards Ong's predecessor Wee Kim Wee as the first elected president on the basis that he held and exercised the powers of the elected president.
-This was a result of transitional provisions in the Constitution of Singapore in 2017, which were affirmed by the High Court following a legal challenge by then presidential candidate Tan Cheng Bock.
-He unsueccessfully appealed against this decision, but the appeal was dismissed by the Court of Appeal.
+The Singapore Government officially regarded Ong's predecessor Wee Kim Wee as the first elected president on the basis that he held and exercised the powers of the elected president.
+This was a result of transitional provisions in the Constitution of Singapore in 2017, which were affirmed by the High Court following a legal challenge by then-presidential candidate Tan Cheng Bock.
+Tan appealed against this decision, but the appeal was dismissed by the Court of Appeal.